silcus/pinger/README.md

 ## Timing

 There are customizable times which set host status.
 There are described in the configuration file.
+Briefly:
-Briefly: host_timeout_ms - if there is no answer in that time, host is considered offline and new request is send to the host.
-If pings are successful, delay_between_pings_ms is used to wait before sending another request to this host. long_delay_ms means that host responded in time, but this response is quite delayed (says something like warning, connection to this host is really slow).
-Refresh_interval_ms otherwise means how often should be the user interface updated.
+- host_timeout_ms - if there is no answer in that time, host is considered offline and new request is send to the host.
+If pings are successful
+- delay_between_pings_ms is used to wait before sending another request to this host
+- long_delay_ms means that host responded in time, but this response is quite delayed (says something like warning, connection to this host is really slow)
+- refresh_interval_ms otherwise means how often should be the user interface updated.
 If you set this for example to 5000ms, you are going to see the results every 5 seconds.
 Meanwhile results are frozen while pinger is doing pinging in the background.

 # Domain names resolving